0xthomas/succotash/README.md

 # Ubuntu Server on Raspberry Pi 4 from SSD

-This tutorial explains the steps needed to boot Ubuntu Server from an SSD connected to a Raspberry Pi 4.
-An SD card is needed during the installation proces, but when finished the SD card can be removed.
+This tutorial explains the steps needed to boot Ubuntu Server 64-bit from an SSD connected to a Raspberry Pi 4.
+An SD card is needed during the installation proces, but during the process the SD card can be removed.

 ## SD card
 First the operating system for Raspberry Pi needs to be downloaded and flashed to an SD card.
 Go for the latest version of [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/).
 Additionaly you can sha256sum the file and compare it to the hash on the website: